Homebrew/homebrew-cask/doc/reporting_bugs/curl_error.md

 First, let's tackle a common problem: do you have a `.curlrc` file?
 Those are a frequent cause of issues of this nature.
 Before anything else, remove that file and try again.
 If it now works, do not open an issue.
 Incompatible `.curlrc` configurations must be fixed on your side.

-If, however, you do not have a `.curlrc` or removing it did not work, let's see if the issue is upstream:
+If, however, you do not have a `.curlrc` or removing it did not work, let’s see if the issue is upstream:

 1. Go to the vendor’s website (`brew cask home {{cask_name}}`).
 2. Find the download link for the app and click on it.